SamueleGiraudo/Bud-Music-Box/Help.md

     + an ABC file;
     + a postscript file;
     + and MIDI file;
-  for the musical phrase encoded by the multi-pattern value of `NAME`.
+  for the musical phrase encoded by the multi-pattern which is the value of `NAME`.
 The created files are obtained by adding adequate extensions to the path of the run `Bud Music Box` program.
 Just before the extensions of the three created files, a suffix `_N` is inserted in order to obtain new file names.
 These files are put in the same directory as the one of the run program.

 For instance, if the path of the run program is `Samples/First.bmb` and `pat` is a well-defined identified of a multi-pattern, `write pat` creates the files